Jack Kevorkian

-Murad Jacob Kevorkian (May 26, 1928 – June 3, 2011) was an American pathologist and euthanasia proponent.
+Murad Jacob Kevorkian (May 26, 1928 – June 3, 2011), also known by the nickname "Dr. Death", was an American pathologist and euthanasia proponent.
 He publicly championed a terminal patient's right to die by physician-assisted suicide, embodied in his quote, "Dying is not a crime".
 Kevorkian said that he assisted at least 130 patients to that end.
-He was convicted of murder in 1999 and was often portrayed in the media with the name of "Dr. Death".
+He was convicted of murder in 1999.

 Kevorkian was tried four times for assisting suicides between 1994 and 1997, being acquitted the first three times and the fourth ending in a mistrial.
 In 1998, Kevorkian was arrested and tried for murder after broadcasting the voluntary euthanasia of a man named Thomas Youk who had Lou Gehrig's disease, or ALS.
 He was convicted of second-degree murder and served eight years of a 10-to-25-year prison sentence.
 He was released on parole on June 1, 2007, on condition he would not offer advice about, participate in, or be present at the act of any type of euthanasia to any other person, nor that he promote or talk about the procedure of assisted suicide.

 Early life and education

-Murad Jacob Kevorkian (Մուրատ Յակոբ Գէորգեան) was born in Pontiac, Michigan, on May 26, 1928, to Armenian immigrants from the Ottoman Empire, in what is now Turkey.
+Murad Jacob Kevorkian (Մուրատ Յակոբ Գէորգեան) was born on May 26, 1928, in Pontiac, Michigan, a suburb of Detroit. to Armenian immigrants from the Ottoman Empire, in what is now Turkey.
 His father, Levon (1891–1960), was born in the village of Passen, near Erzurum, and his mother, Satenig (1900–1968), was born in the village of Govdun, near Sivas.
 His father left Ottoman Armenia and made his way to Pontiac in 1912, where he found work at an automobile foundry.
 Satenig fled the Armenian genocide of 1915, finding refuge with relatives in Paris and eventually reuniting with her brother in Pontiac.
 Levon and Satenig met through the Armenian community in their city, where they married and began their family.
 The couple had a daughter, Margaret, in 1926, followed by son Murad, and their third and last child, Flora.

 When Kevorkian was a child, his parents took him to an Orthodox church weekly.
 He started questioning the existence of a God, as he believed an all-knowing God would have prevented the Armenian genocide on his extended family.
 He stopped attending church by the time he was 12.

 Kevorkian was a child prodigy, teaching himself multiple languages (including German, Russian, Greek, and Japanese).
 As such, he was often alienated by his peers.
 Kevorkian graduated from Pontiac Central High School with honors in 1945, at the age of 17.
 In 1952, he graduated from the University of Michigan Medical School in Ann Arbor.

 Kevorkian completed residency training in anatomical and clinical pathology and briefly conducted research on blood transfusion.